Biofabrication: Applications in regenerative medicine

-Organ Printing: Advancements in bio printing have led to the fabrication of organ-like structures, such as liver and kidney tissues.
+Advancements in bioprinting have led to the fabrication of organ-like structures, such as liver and kidney tissues.
 This promotes faster healing and fewer post-transplant complications as they are custom made from the patients cells so this eliminate graft rejection.
 While fully functional printed organs for transplantation remain a future goal, current progress indicates significant potential for addressing organ shortages.